Mike Witt

 Michael Atwater Witt (born July 20, 1960) is an American former professional baseball pitcher.
-He played 12 seasons in Major League Baseball between 1981 and 1993, and threw the 11th perfect game in MLB history in 1984.
+He played 12 seasons in Major League Baseball between 1981 and 1993 for the California Angels and New York Yankees.
+Witt threw the 11th perfect game in MLB history in 1984 and was a two-time MLB All-Star.

 Early life

-Mike Witt was born in Fullerton, California, on July 20, 1960, to a family of six children.
+Witt was born on July 20, 1960, in Fullerton, California, to a family of six children.
 His father worked for Colgate-Palmolive and his mother was a teacher at a Catholic school.
 Witt started playing Little League Baseball at age 9, and when he was 10, his oldest brother taught him how to throw the curveball, which became his primary pitch.

 He played both baseball and basketball competitively for Servite High School.
 As a 6-ft, 7-in tall All-County basketball player, many assumed basketball would be his sport of choice, but he found baseball more enjoyable.
 His pitching took Servite to a 14-0 record and victory at the 1978 CIF Southern Section 4A baseball championship, and he was named the Angelus League's Player of the Year.

+Professional career

+Draft and minor leagues

-He was drafted out of high school in the fourth round of the 1978 Major League Baseball draft.
+Witt was drafted out of high school in the fourth round of the 1978 Major League Baseball draft.

 He was sent first to the Rookie League Idaho Falls Angels of the Pioneer League, then the Single-A Salinas Spurs in 1979.
 He was promoted to the El Paso Diablos in 1980, and despite having only a dozen Double-A games to his name, was invited to spring training with the California Angels for 1981.